Suspected gunshots near Israeli embassy in Stockholm prompt police cordon | Law-Order

 Suspected gunshots near Israeli embassy in Stockholm prompt police cordon

+Several people have been detained and an investigation has been launched into a suspected serious weapons crime, they added.
+"In connection with the ongoing forensic investigation, findings have been made that strengthen the suspicions that a shooting took place," police said on its website.

-Swedish police have detained several people and cordoned off a large area in Stockholm after a patrol heard suspected gunshots, they said on Friday, with the Israeli embassy located in the closed-off area.
+Swedish police have detained several people and cordoned off an area in Stockholm after a patrol heard suspected gunshots, they said on Friday, with the Israeli embassy located in the closed-off area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)